Classical Electrodynamics of Extended Bodies

 \subsection{Issues with Self-Interaction}

 All of these developments gave some hope that a fully successful model of the electron was within reach.
 However, there were serious issues with the model.
 In 1904, Abraham derived a power equation of motion for the rigid model of an electron.
-Unfortunately, the power equation was not consistent with the force equation derived earlier, as noted by both Lorentz and Abraham: the scalar product of the velocity and the force does not equal the power.
+Unfortunately, the power equation was not consistent with the force equation derived earlier: the scalar product of the velocity and the force does not equal the power.
 Also, in the context of relativity, the power and the force do not form a 4-vector.

-There is also an issue with the inertial mass, which one calculates from the Lorentz-Abraham equations: for a spherical shell, it is 4/3 times the mass that one obtains from the energy stored in the electrostatic fields (the self-energy).
-This was not noticed originally by Lorentz or Abraham as their theory preceded special relativity, but in the second edition of Abraham's book, Abraham mentions this discrepancy\cite{yaghjian}.
+There is an issue with the inertial mass as well, which one calculates from the Lorentz-Abraham equations: for a spherical shell, it is 4/3 times the mass that one obtains from the energy stored in the electrostatic fields (the self-energy).
+This was not noticed originally by Lorentz or Abraham as their theory preceded special relativity, but in the second edition of Abraham's book, Abraham mentions this discrepancy\cite{abraham1905, yaghjian}.

 The equations of motion also violate causality.
 If a force is instantaneously ``turned on'' and one excludes runaway solutions, pre-acceleration solutions exist (the charge accelerates before the force is turned on)\cite{yaghjian}.
-This violation also occurs with instantaneously ``turning off'' forces.